 And yes, data from program evaluations contributes to improving programs and increasing impact.
 Being able to identify what interventions work well, and for whom, helps us to put resources behind effective practice.

 Even more than evaluation per se, thinking evaluatively is a key leadership skill in the philanthropic sector.
 Evaluative thinking means integrating systematic questioning and the use of data to answer those questions and inform action into all aspects of a nonprofit or foundation’s work.
 Data on how long it takes a foundation to respond to a funding request, for example, can help shed light on how well it responds to community needs.

-Data only becomes useful when it is interpreted in context, and it is perfectly predictable that different stakeholders may attach different meaning to the same numbers.
+Data only becomes useful when it is interpreted in context, and it is perfectly predictable that different stakeholders may attach different meanings to the same numbers.
 A leader who thinks evaluatively can help create a culture in which decisions are informed by data as well as by “heart.”
-And when leaders and organizations across philanthropy commit to holding data-driven decision making as a value in itself, then we can expect to see a charitable sector that responds more efficiently, targets specific change factors, and ultimately moves the needle on some of society’s most intractable challenges.
+And when leaders and organizations across philanthropy commit to holding data-driven decision-making as a value in itself, then we can expect to see a charitable sector that responds more efficiently, targets specific change factors, and ultimately moves the needle on some of society’s most intractable challenges.

 In order to support a data-informed sector, the Johnson Center and others are working to provide resources and tools that support organizations’ own data capacity building.
 This expertise exists throughout our philanthropic ecosystem, and we want to make it as accessible and useful as possible.